 A thorough physical security audit is the first step to ensuring effective security measures.
 Analyze location-specific risks, historical incident patterns, and emerging threats that could impact your facility.

 Document vulnerabilities across your entire operation, from perimeter access points to areas inside your buildings.
 Consider obvious risks and subtle weaknesses that criminals could exploit.
-Use this assessment to establish clear security objectives and create a detailed implementation roadmap.
+Use this assessment to establish security objectives and create an implementation roadmap.

 Implement Layered Security Systems